Understanding Foundation Settlement: Causes, Effects, and Solutions

 Types of Foundation Settlement

-Foundation settlement can happen naturally over time or in response to changing environmental conditions.
-Keeping up with regular inspections and reinforcing foundations can help prevent foundation failure, but there are several different types of settlement that can occur.
+Foundation settlement can occur naturally over time or in response to changing environmental conditions.
+Keeping up with regular inspections and reinforcing foundations can help prevent foundation failure.
+Here are the different types of foundation settlement:

 Heave

-Heave usually happens as moisture or frozen ground expands, applying pressure from below the surface.
+This happens when moisture or frozen ground expands, applying pressure from below the surface.

 Subsidence